Our Trustees

 Deepak Naik MBE

-Deepak has over 40 years of experience in the community and voluntary sectors.
-He is currently the Chair of the United Religion Initiative (UK) Board.
-He has been a Board Member of URI (Europe) since its inception, and is a member of the European Network on Religion and Belief.
+Deepak Naik MBE has over 40 years of experience in the community and voluntary sectors, with a particular focus on inter-faith engagement, social cohesion, and international collaboration.
+He is the current Chair of the United Religions Initiative (URI) UK Board, having also served as a Board Member of URI Europe since its formation, and is an active member of the European Network on Religion and Belief.

-– to help design and deliver projects and services that have a lasting and positive impact,
+- to design and deliver projects with lasting, positive impact, and

-– to help incubate and maintain harmony between people and communities from different cultures, beliefs and backgrounds.
+- to foster harmony between people of different cultures, beliefs, and backgrounds.

 Vivian Wineman